vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sun Aug  7 03:06:45 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Aug  8 03:15:24 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER